I decided to make my own Pi1541.

 Notice how I made a IEC output for cable in the middle there.
 I did it because the 6PIN DIN cables are hard to find, and expensive too.
 With this, soldering your own would be easy.
 I put the IEC connectors on the same side as all the other Pi connectors, freeing up the other side for the screen, and keeping the Display Flex Slot available too.
 The activity LED is useful if you find yourself wondering if the thing is actually loading, or if the computer froze up, leaving you to wait untill spring before you realize it has stopped loading.
-I included a small piezo speaker that can make drive sounds.
-I also made sure it has a jumper so it can be easily disabled. 😉
+I like the small piezo speaker that can make drive sounds.
+I also like that it has a jumper so it can be easily disabled. 😉

 3D printed case!